 You may apply online, download a printable application, or request an application at any school district office.
 Submit a separate application for each child.

-Whether applying online, in person, or by mail, the deadline to apply is March 15.
-If applying in person, drop the application off at the school district office of your preferred school by 5 p.m.
-March 15.
+The deadline to apply is 5 p.m. on March 15.
+If you wish to apply in person, and the deadline falls on a weekend or school holiday, drop the application off at the school district office of your preferred school by 5 p.m. on the prior school day.
 If submitting by mail, the application must be postmarked by March 15.

 Yes.
 You may apply to as many as three schools per school district.
 You may apply to multiple districts using separate applications.
 Applying online requires only one application.